-Sun Life Financial is a National Sponsor of the JDRF’s (Juvenile Diabetes Research Foundation) Walk to Cure Diabetes and the Presenting Sponsor of the JDRF Revolution Ride to Defeat Diabetes.
+Sun Life Financial is a Title Sponsor of the Sun Life Walk to Cure Diabetes for JDRF and the Title Sponsor of the Sun Life Revolution Ride to Defeat Diabetes in support of JDRF.
 Held in over 70 communities across Canada, these annual events raise much-needed funds for JDRF to help find a cure and to increase education and awareness of type 1 diabetes.

 Canada’s Children’s Hospital Foundations (CCHF)